 Beverly O’Connor-Griffin earned her BSN from Indiana Wesleyan University, her MS from Purdue University, and attended the Minneapolis VA School of Anesthesia.
-She is the Chief CRNA at the Bay Pines VAHCS in St. Petersburg, Florida.
+She works at the Bay Pines VAHCS in St. Petersburg, Florida.

 While at Bay Pines, Ms. O’Connor-Griffin has made it a priority to learn as much as possible about VA policy and procedure, especially as it pertains to CRNAs.
 She has involved in education, serving as the Educator-Coordinator for the Bay Pines affiliation with Barry University Nurse Anesthesia Program from 2003 to 2008.
 She also coordinated the AANA approved continuing education program for CRNAs within the Bay Pines Anesthesia Service from 1997 to2012.
 In 2002 she authored and presented the continuing education course “Receiving the Post Anesthesia in the ICU.”
 She has recently rewritten this as a TMS program for the ICU nurses called “Phase I Recovery of the Post Anesthesia Patient in the ICU”.